Goobber33/Portfolio-V1/README.md

 # Usage

  A screenshot of some sections of code from my HTML and CSS for this project.
-The website should resemble this screenshot when deployed.

 ![HTML](images/html.jpg)

 ![CSS](images/css.jpg)

-Screenshots of the website
+Screenshots of the website.
+The website should resemble this screenshot when deployed.

 ![first](images/first.jpg)